webplatform/ops/vagrant-workbench/README.md

 With Vagrant Cachier plugin and a few Vagrant VMs you could replicate completely WebPlatform servers without needing to run it on DreamCompute, AWS or DigitalOcean.

-To do so, follow up directions in [../vagrant-minions/ folder][vagrant-minions-dir]
+To do so, follow up directions in [../vagrant-minions/ folder](../vagrant-minions/)

 ## Create packages